We’ve gained a good understanding of assignment as a tool in modeling, as well

 Exercise 3.52 are valuable for testing our understanding of how

-works.
+delay works.
 On the other hand, intermixing delayed evaluation with

 printing—and, even worse, with assignment—is extremely confusing, and